nicschumann/hrm/README.md

 ## References

-- Schwartzschild et al. Datasets for Studying Generalization from Easy to Hard Examples. [here](https://arxiv.org/pdf/2108.06011). _Used this as a source of training data for maze problems._
+- Schwartzschild et al. Datasets for Studying Generalization from Easy to Hard Examples. [here](https://arxiv.org/pdf/2108.06011). _Used this as a source of training data for maze problems in particular.
+See `data/` for usage!_